dapper-mapper/ua-geog330/labs/lab11/README.md

 !
 Question 7: What types of water does your LULC Classification (Omaha) map represent?
 Why might this be a problem if you're interested in only FLOOD waters?
 ```

 To represent flood water, we can remove "permanent water" from our classification image.
 To do so, we can simply revert back to the JRC Global Surface Water (GSW) dataset that represent permanent water (e.g. rivers, lakes, ponds) and "mask" out permanet water.
-Copy and paste the following code into the code editor and answer Quesiton 8:
+Copy and paste the following code into the code editor and hit **Run**

 ```js
 // Remove permanet water